oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Non-Public Sharing Group with Max UUID
 <non-public-sharing-group-with-max-uuid>
-It MUST be tested that a CSAF document using Max UUID as sharing group ID has the TLP label `CLEAR`.
+It SHALL be tested that a CSAF document using Max UUID as sharing group ID has the TLP label `CLEAR`.

 The relevant path for this test is: